Globalization and disease: Effects of globalization on disease in the modern world

 Modern modes of transportation allow more people and products to travel around the world at a faster pace; they also open the airways to the transcontinental movement of infectious disease vectors.
 One example is the West Nile virus.
 It is believed that this disease reached the United States via "mosquitoes that crossed the ocean by riding in airplane wheel wells and arrived in New York City in 1999."
 With the use of air travel, people are able to go to foreign lands, contract a disease and not have any symptoms of illness until after they get home, and having exposed others to the disease along the way.
 Another example of the potency of modern modes of transportation in increasing the spread of disease is the 1918 Spanish Flu pandemic.
 Global transportation, back in the early 20th century, was able to spread a virus because the network of transmittance and trade was already global.
 The virus was found on crew members of ships and trains, and all the infected employees spread the virus everywhere they traveled.
 As a result, almost 50-100 million people died of this global transmission.

 As medicine has progressed, many vaccines and cures have been developed for some of the worst diseases (plague, syphilis, typhus, cholera, malaria) that people develop.
-But, because the evolution of disease organisms is very rapid, even with vaccines, there is difficulty providing full immunity to many diseases.
-Since vaccines are made partly from the virus itself, when an unknown virus is introduced into the environment, it takes time for the medical community to formulate a curable vaccine.
+But, because the evolution of disease organisms is rapid, even with vaccines, there is difficulty providing full immunity to many diseases.
+Since vaccines are made partly from the virus itself, when an unknown virus is introduced into the environment, it takes time for the medical community to formulate a curative vaccine.
 The lack of operational and functional research and data, which provide a quicker and more strategized pathway to a reliable vaccine, makes for a lengthy vaccine development timeline.
-Even though frameworks are set up and preparations plans are utilized to decrease the COVID-19 cases, a vaccine is the only way to ensure complete immunization.
+Even though frameworks are set up and preparations plans are utilized to decrease the COVID-19 cases, a vaccine is the only broadly accepted way to ensure complete immunization.
 Some systems like the IIS, Immunization Information System, help give preliminary structure for quick responses to outbreaks and unknown viruses.
 These systems employ past data and research-based on modern world vaccine development successes.
 Finding vaccines at all for some diseases remains extremely difficult.
 Without vaccines, the global world remains vulnerable to infectious diseases.